bawanegirish-glitch/GenXsys_tasks/Task - 1/README.md

-Title :- Responsive Landing Page Using HTML, CSS, JAVASCRIPT.
+TITLE :- Responsive Landing Page Using HTML, CSS, JAVASCRIPT.

 DISCRIPTION :-

 Task - 1
 Hear, I have Created Responsive Landing Web Page Using HTML,CSS,Javascript.In the navigation section, I have created heading as portfolio.
 And In the navigation section, I created Home,About,Skills,Sevices And Contact.In the left side of the page I have written the related